-The DeTAC Unit of the Civil Division (Delinquent Tax and Assessment Collection Unit) represents the Montgomery County Treasurer in the filing of foreclosure actions against property owners who are delinquent in the payment of property taxes.
-In 2007, the DeTAC Unit filed 119 foreclosure actions against delinquent property owners, and collected over $5 million in delinquent real estate taxes and assessments on behalf of Montgomery County.
+The DTAC Unit of the Civil Division (Delinquent Tax and Assessment Collection Unit) represents the Montgomery County Treasurer in the filing of foreclosure actions against property owners who are delinquent in the payment of property taxes.

 The Civil Division is also responsible for the forfeiture and seizure of assets used by criminals in the commission of crimes.
-In 2007, law enforcement agencies in Montgomery County received nearly $130,000.00 in forfeited funds and title to 27 forfeited vehicles as a result of the Civil Division’s efforts.
+Annually, law enforcement agencies in Montgomery County receive nearly $130,000.00 in forfeited funds and forfeited vehicles as a result of the Civil Division’s efforts.
 The vehicles are used by undercover narcotic agents.

 The Civil Division, along with the local law directors of the various municipalities in Montgomery County, is also responsible for enforcing Ohio laws prohibiting registered sex offenders from residing within 1,000 feet of a school or a daycare facility.
 The Civil Division currently has approximately 30 lawsuits pending against registered sex offenders who are allegedly residing within 1,000 feet of a school or a daycare facility.
 In addition, numerous other registered sex offenders who illegally resided within 1,000 feet of a school or a daycare center have voluntarily relocated as a result of the efforts of the Civil Division.